Calcium aluminate cements: Hydration reactions

 the amounts of each is depending upon the curing temperature.

 The first two hydrates subsequently decompose to a mixture of 3 CaO · Al2O3 · 6 H2O, Al(OH)3 gel, and water, this process being called "conversion".
 Because of the loss of water, conversion causes an increase in porosity, which can be accompanied by a decrease in concrete strength.
 This need not be a problem in structural concrete provided that a sufficiently high cement content and a sufficiently low water/cement ratio are employed.

 Structural stability issues: inappropriate use for general construction

-The inappropriate use of calcium aluminate cements as a common construction material without special precautions (because of its poor implementation with a too low cement content and a too high water/cement ratio) has led to severe structural stability problems in buildings, especially during the 1970 years when this type of cement was used because of its faster hardening properties.
-After a few years some of the buildings and structures collapsed due to degradation of the cement and many had to be torn down or reinforced.
-Heat and humidity accelerate the degradation process called "conversion" (see the section hereabove mentioning the drastic volumetric changes affecting some of the hydration products).
+The inappropriate use of calcium aluminate cements as a common construction material without special precautions has led to structural stability problems in buildings.

-On 8 February 1974 the roof of a swimming pool collapsed in the UK.
+On 8 February 1974, the roof of a swimming pool collapsed in the UK.
 In 1984, the roof of a factory building in Uherské Hradiště in Czechoslovakia (built 1952) collapsed, killing 18 people.
 In Madrid, Spain, a large housing block nicknamed Korea (because it was built to house Americans during the Korean War), built 1951 ~ 1954 was affected and had to be torn down in 2006.
 Also in Madrid the Vicente Calderón soccer stadium was affected and had to be partially rebuilt and reinforced.